Skip to content

 6 min read · Fire-Resistant

-In a designated fire hazard zone, new and substantially remodeled walls fall under California Building Code Chapter 7A, and wall siding and sheathing is evaluated by the State Fire Marshal's SFM 12-7A-1 test.
-The point is not one 'fireproof' board — it's a listed assembly.
-Fiber cement is the most common compliant cladding; 3-coat stucco and some metal and masonry systems also qualify with correct backing and detailing.
+In a designated fire hazard zone, new and substantially remodeled walls fall under California Building Code Chapter 7A, and wall siding and sheathing are evaluated by the State Fire Marshal's SFM 12-7A-1 test.
+The crucial nuance is that the code does not bless one "fireproof" board — it requires a listed, tested assembly.
+Fiber cement is the most common compliant cladding; three-coat stucco and some metal and masonry systems also qualify with the correct backing and detailing.
+This is why two crews can both name the same brand of plank and still deliver very different levels of real protection: the listing covers the whole wall, not just the visible surface.
+You can read the standard itself in California Building Code Chapter 7A, and your local building department's determination governs your specific parcel.
+We won't quote a jurisdiction's ruling from a desk — we scope it on site.

 The materials that actually resist ignition